 The reason why you might benefit from inpatient treatment is because you will require a wide variety of round the clock rehabilitation services to manage both your substance abuse and addiction as well as any other co-occurring medical and mental health disorders that you have also been struggling with.

-Yarmouth Comprehensive Treatment Ctr is a facility in South Yarmouth, MA providing services in and around Barnstable County.
+Yarmouth Comprehensive Treatment Ctr is a rehab center providing services in and around Barnstable County.

 They provide a wide range of services, settings and treatment approaches such as:Buprenorphine Maintenance For Predetermined Time, Outpatient Drug Rehab, Dialectical Behavior Therapy.